LogtalkDotOrg/logtalk-for-vscode/README.md

 - Built-in directive, method, and predicate template auto-completion
 - List tail variables after typing the `|` character based on the head variable name
+- Completions for the first argument of the `logtalk_load/1-2` predicates based on the standard libraries
+- Completions for the first argument of the `logtalk_load_context/2` predicate

 ### Snippets